tarhelypark/whmcs-domareghu/README.md

 whmcs-hureg
 ===========

-.hu domain registration plugin for whmcs
+.hu domain registration plugin for whmcs and domareg.hu